jalpp/GitDUDE/README.md

 # Commands:

+Note:
+You must have a valid Github Personal Access token to run the below commands

 ## /gitinit [Github Token] [RepoName] [RepoDescription]
 Create a repo via proving the GitHub Personal Access Token, name of the repo, and a short description of the repo